-In case you missed it, the cryptocurrency market has turned explicit.
+In case you missed it, this year, the cryptocurrency market has turned explicit.

 On Saturday, June 5, Elon Musk tweeted a series of emojis, which appeared to reference adult-themed cryptocurrency “CumRocket.”
 Within 10 minutes of his apparent endorsement, the currency had jumped by almost 400% from $0.06 to $0.28.